MicrosoftDocs/visualstudio-docs/subscriptions/solutions/signing-in/includes/how-do-i-change-my-sign-in-email-volume-licensing.md

 ---
 title: How do I change my sign-in email for my Visual Studio subscription?
 description: How to change the sign-in email for Visual Studio subscriptions
 comment:  As of August 2023 this include is used to render marketing FAQ content for VS Subscriptions in the following portals - VSCom, Manage, and My portals.
 It was not used for learn.microsoft.com content at that time.
-SMEs are Evan Windom and Larissa Crawford of Red Door Collaborative and Sharvari Dighe.
+SMEs are Jose Becerra and Larissa Crawford of Red Door Collaborative and Angela Cao-Hong.
-author: larissacrawford
+author: joseb-rdc
 ms.author: amast
 ms.date: 08/18/2023
 ms.assetid: 522e5fc5-037b-4723-a7d7-decc9c42c377